International Students at Hastings

 At our friendly and safe community and campus in the central United States, you’ll find academic success and opportunities to experience a multitude of campus activities.
 In fact, we have more than 100 student groups and organizations — and all are here to help you meet new people, experience new things and build your leadership skills.

 Hastings College is Nebraska’s premier private college and one of the top private colleges in the region.
-With a student-faculty ratio of 14:1, our faculty will get to know you and have the opportunity to work with you one-on-one to help you succeed.
+With a student-faculty ratio of 15:1 and average class size of just 13 students, our faculty get to know you and have the opportunity to work with you one-on-one to help you succeed.

 At Hastings College you’ll become an expert in your major.
 Yet the value of a Hastings education goes beyond that.
 We offer the stepping stones of teaching, counseling, inspiring, supporting, guiding and advocating that start you on your way to your degree—and your path in life.

 With about 1,000 students and more than 60 majors, Hastings College is the perfect size to give you the individual attention you appreciate and the education you need to succeed in a career and in life.
 Our national-caliber professors simply love to teach!